-The Bachelor of Science in Information Technology Management (BSITM) program is designed to meet the increasing demand for technology expertise in consulting, marketing and sales support, customer services and support, information and library science, and general management.
-This program is designed to provide students with understanding of basic information technology management concepts and practical technology skills.
+The Bachelor of Science in Information Technology Management (BSITM) degree program is designed to meet the increasing demand for the management of information technology in consulting, marketing and sales support, customer services and support, information security and management, and management of IT projects.
+This ITM degree program is designed to provide students with an understanding of basic information technology management concepts and practical technology skills.

 Program Learning Outcomes

 - Demonstrate the ability to set up a networking environment with proper user authentication to preserve user privacy and confidentiality.

 - Demonstrate the ability to plan an integrated information technology system that involves applications to satisfy specific business needs and processes.

 - Design, implement, manage and administer a secured network environment.

 - Design, develop, administer, and support a relational database management system.

 - Evaluate best practices in information technology management and security to enhance business processes.

 - Describe ethical, professional, and legal challenges that confront an IT professional.

 - Develop written documentation and presentations, individually and in collaborative environments, that provide solutions to information technology management challenges.